napcs/rubynew/README.md

 # Rubynew

-TODO: Command-line utility for creating new projects in Ruby.
+A simple command-line utility for creating new projects in Ruby.
 Creates a `lib` folder and a `test` folder, and a Rakefile set up to run tests with Minitest.

 ## Installation